viktoraxen/cmdl/README.md

 # CMDL
 ### *Component Description Language*

-CMDL is a very simple version of VHDL.
+CMDL is a very simple version of the hardware discriptor language VHDL, written in Ruby.
 CMDL generates a dataflow graph of binary values connected through one-way AND-, OR-, and NOT-gates.

 Composite components can be created and reused to make creating complex networks easier.
 See the example below for an example of a network making use of composite components.